 The altitude of the lower part of the Earth’s inner radiation belt changes in longitude at the same latitude.
 The difference in distances is due to the tilt of the magnetosphere relative to the axis of rotation of the planet.
 The change in the height of the Van Allen radiation belt in longitude at different latitudes is associated with different sizes of the force contours of the Earth’s magnetic field.
 The inner region of the magnetosphere is stable, while the outer one is subject to strong vibrations.

 Scientists continue to study the radioactive fields of the Earth.
 Physicists and astronomers conduct experiments in which the behavior of elementary particles in electric and magnetic fields, plasma and interplanetary medium is investigated.
 The data obtained make it possible to predict space weather and determine the minimum latitudes to which various plasma structures located in the magnetosphere approach the planet.

 Influence of radiation fields on flying vehicles and the health of astronauts

 Spaceships and satellites moving at an altitude of more than 2000 km inevitably fall under the influence of the Van Allen belts.
 Intense radiation damages solar panels, electronic components and measuring instruments.
-For rockets and satellites, special microcircuits are being developed, which are produced using the “silicon on insulator” technology.
+Special microcircuits are being developed for rockets and satellites, which are produced using the silicon-on-insulator technology.